World mental health day

 Be Active - It is now a well-documented fact that mental and physical health are intrinsically linked.
 There are many reasons behind this, which we look at in detail here.

 Take Notice - A major problem with today’s fast-moving world is that we are always anticipating what lies ahead.
 Taking notice, also known as mindfulness, means slowing down, living in the present, and appreciating the world around you.

 Keep Learning - Study may not seem like an activity that could improve your mood and mentality, but keeping our brains fit and accomplishing the task of learning a new skill both work to keep us happier in the long run.

 Give- Whether it’s time or money, these campaigns cannot succeed without the support of people all over the country.

 Mental Health Week will culminate with the 5,000 Steps to Wellbeing Walk on 14th October, which takes place in UCD and is open to anyone willing to donate €15.
-To learn more about this event, click here, and to learn more about Mental Health Week in Ireland, click here.
+To learn more about this event, click here.

 If you or anyone you know is suffering from depression or any other mental illness, you can find a comprehensive list of support services in Ireland here.